 1820 Exploration of Saginaw Bay Michigan

-The route that the expedition noted and took to cross Saginaw Bay supports a theory that the route of Oak Point-Charity Island-AuSable was part of an ancient Indian transit route that in included the Indian Trail that starts in Saginaw and ends in Port Austin.
+The route that the expedition noted and took to cross Saginaw Bay supports a theory that the path of Oak Point-Charity Island-AuSable was part of an ancient Indian transit route that included the Indian Trail that starts in Saginaw and ends in Port Austin.
 See Indian Trails of the Thumb.

 This is a small excerpt from his journal as he describes, sometimes in excruciating detail, the canoe travel on the lakes.
 This set of excerpts takes place between Pointe Aux Barques at the tip of Michigan’s Thumb to an area today known as Tawas via Charity Island.
 The expedition continues to Michilimackinac and presses on to Sault de Ste.
 Marie and Fond du Lac and into Wisconsin.
 The content has been reduced to the highlights of Saginaw Bay and Charity Island in 1820.
 It also contains terms and a language tone that some may find offensive.